SISettlement Insight

 How much is the average motorcycle accident settlement?

-Average motorcycle accident settlements in the United States range from $50,000 to $300,000, with severe injury cases exceeding $1 million.
+Average motorcycle accident settlements range from $50,000 to $300,000.
+Severe injury cases can exceed $1 million.
 The wide range reflects the spectrum from minor road rash to catastrophic TBI or spinal cord injuries.
-According to NHTSA data, over 80,000 motorcyclists are injured annually in the U.S., and the Insurance Information Institute reports motorcycle claims average significantly higher than standard auto claims.
+According to NHTSA data, over 80,000 motorcyclists are injured annually.
+The Insurance Information Institute reports motorcycle claims average significantly higher than standard auto claims.

 Does not wearing a helmet affect my settlement?

 In states with mandatory helmet laws, not wearing a helmet can reduce your settlement by 20-50% under comparative negligence rules.
-In states without helmet requirements, insurers like State Farm and Allstate may still argue it worsened your head injuries.
+In states without helmet requirements, insurers may still argue it worsened your head injuries.
 The CDC reports helmets reduce the risk of death by 37% and head injury by 69%.

 Are motorcycle accident settlements higher than car accidents?